Aug. 11, 2021

 Cozumel No requirements

-Curacao all arriving travelers aged 7 years and older are required to submit a valid, negative Polymerase Chain Reaction [PCR] test completed no more than 72 hours prior to travel.
-Within 48hrs of departure, travelers must visit dicardcuracao.com to complete the digital immigration card, fill out the digital Passenger Locator Card [PLC] and submit their negative results.
+Curacao all arriving travelers from the U.S. aged 7 years and older are required to submit a valid, negative Polymerase Chain Reaction [PCR] test completed no more than 72 hours prior to travel OR a negative antigen test within 24 hours of travel.
+Travelers must visit dicardcuracao.com to complete the digital immigration card, fill out the digital Passenger Locator Card [PLC] and submit their negative results.
 Travelers are also required to travel with printed documentation of their negative test results and completed PLC.
+Effective April 20, travelers from high-risk countries are required to take an additional Antigen test on day 3 of their stay.
+Travelers can register for their test while completing their PLC.
+Effective August 13, a curfew is in effect on the island.
 Click here for more information.

 As of January 1, 2021, all travelers arriving to and departing from the Dominican Republic are required to fill out the mandatory digital entry and exit forms found at https://eticket.migracion.gob.do.
 Physical forms will no longer be accepted.
 Once completed, 2 QR codes will be generated to present at the airport on arrival and departure.
 It is recommended travelers complete these forms 72hrs prior to departure and keep a printed or screenshot version on hand while traveling.
 The digital forms can be completed prior to traveling or at the airport, but travelers will need to have the QR code available when passing through Customs in the DR. Please note, there have been technical difficulties when completing the forms using Safari on Apple devices, so it is recommended to try different web browsers or devices.
 For more information please visit https://viajerodigital.mitur.gob.do.

-Grenada travelers from the U.S. are required to present a valid, negative Polymerase Chain Reaction [PCR] test completed no more than 72 hours prior to travel.
+Grenada effective July 31, 2021, all visitors arriving to Grenada must be fully vaccinated and show proof of vaccination upon entry.
+All travelers from the U.S. are still required to present a valid, negative Polymerase Chain Reaction [PCR] test completed no more than 72 hours prior to travel.
 Hotel guests are required to stay on property for 4 days after arrival.
 On their fourth day, travelers must complete a negative PCR test.
-All travelers are required to pay a one-time, COVID test fee of USD$150, which will cover the day 4 test or any other test taken while in-destination.
+Effective May 1, fully vaccinated travelers are still required to submit a valid PCR test completed no more than 72 hours prior to arrival.
+Vaccinated travelers will take a second PCR test on arrival to the airport and quarantine for up to 48 hours on property until they receive their negative test results.
+All travelers are required to pay a one-time, COVID test fee of USD$150, which will cover the arrival test, day 4 test or any other test taken while in-destination.
 Travelers must also have travel insurance covering COVID-19 and any related illness or declare that they will bear the cost of treatment and isolation if they test positive for COVID-19 on arrival.
 All travelers, regardless of risk assessment, must submit a Health Declaration Form, register on Grenada's Contract App and submit a Pure Safe Travel Authorization Certificate at least 48 hours prior to departure.
 Click here for more information.
 Click here for information on Grenada's new travel hotline.

-Jamaica travelers arriving from the U.S. will be required to present either a negative Polymerase Chain Reaction [PCR] OR Antigen test on arrival to the airport.
+Jamaica Effective through August 31, Jamaica is imposing a curfew.
+The curfew has limited implications for tourists visiting the island, and only a small fraction of tours that operate on Sundays may be affected.
+Transfers, in-hotel testing, most tours and hotel beach access are not impacted.
+Travelers arriving from the U.S. will be required to present either a negative Polymerase Chain Reaction [PCR] OR Antigen test on arrival to the airport.
 Children aged 11 years or younger will not be required to present a negative test.
 Please note, travelers are no longer required to upload their negative test prior to arrival.
-Travelers are still required complete the mandatory Travel Authorization form AND receive government approval before departing.
+Travelers arriving through August 10 are still required complete the mandatory Travel Authorization form AND receive government approval before departing.
 Approval will be sent to you immediately after completing your Travel Authorization, and you must present this approved form upon departure from the U.S. We urge you to visit VisitJamaica.com for more information.

 Los Cabos No requirements